SPECIAL TOPIC: SACRIFICES IN MESOPOTAMIA AND ISRAEL AND THEIR SIGNIFICANCE

 C. Sickness or pain was punishment from the gods.
 An animal was brought and destroyed; this acted as a substitute for the offerer.

 D. Israel's ritual was different and distinct.
-It seems to have originated in a person giving back to God part of his labor for necessary food (cf. Gen. 4:1-4; 8:20-22).
+It seems to have originated in a person giving back to God part of the resuslts of his labor for necessary food (cf. Gen. 4:1-4; 8:20-22).

 II.
 Ritual laws in Canaan (very similar to Israel's)